Spy's Demise

 Spy's Demise is an action game written by Alan Zeldin for the Apple II and published by Penguin Software in 1982.
-It was ported to the Atari 8-bit family, Commodore 64, TI-99/4A, and Vector-06c.
-The game contains a puzzle which at the time of release could be solved for a Spy's Demise T-Shirt.
+It was ported to the Atari 8-bit computers, Commodore 64, TI-99/4A, and Vector-06c.
+The game contains a puzzle which at the time of release could be solved for a Spy's Demise T-shirt.
 According to Antic magazine in June 1984, only four people had solved it.
 The game was followed by a 1983 sequel, The Spy Strikes Back.

 Gameplay

 The first level of Spy's Demise consists of twelve floors.
 The player must cross the series of floors, one at a time, while avoiding seven elevators at varying positions.
 Being hit by an elevator results in loss of a life.
 Finishing all floors starts the next level.
 Floors are gradually removed from level to level making it more difficult for the player to avoid the elevators.
 Ports of the game had a music loop of renditions of Eastern European classical and folk tunes, including: